jaymwong/seline/README.md

  3. A `.pcd` model of the end effector is available.

 ## Procedure
 How `seline` works is as follows.
 The forward kinematics of the robot is used to obtain a seed location of where the robot believes its end effector is relative to the camera.
 An epsilon ball is created around this initial seed.
-We go through the raw point cloud and obtain all points in the scene within this epsilon ball and treat this as the target cloud for registration.
-We then seed the model (the cloud corresponding to the end effector) at where pose given by forward kinematics and do point to point ICP between the end effector model and the segmented scene cloud.
-Doing so obtains an estimated camera to end effector transform which is used to estimate where the transformation for base of the robot.
+We then pull out points from the raw scene point cloud that fall within this epsilon ball and treat the resulting "segmented" point cloud as the target for registration.
+We seed the model (the cloud corresponding to the end effector) at the pose given by forward kinematics and do point to point ICP between the end effector model and the segmented scene cloud.
+Doing so obtains an estimated camera to end effector transform which is used to estimate the transformation between the `camera_link` and `world`.

 ## Requirements
 The following are dependencies for `seline`,